vippsas/vipps-signup-api/README.md

 }
 ```
 ### Partner receives the signup link
-As response to partial signup initiation above the partner receives an signup id and a link to the signup which is forwarded to the merchant to complete the registration.
+As response to partial signup initiation above the partner receives a signup id and a link to the signup.
+The partner have to forward this link to the merchant to complete the registration.

 **Response**
 ```html